MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---
 🙌 Contributing<br>
-Bug fixes, feature ideas, docs updates, etc — all welcome.
+Bug fixes, feature ideas, docs, updates, etc — all welcome.
 Things may seem slow at times but in order of severity, issues **will** be taken care of. <br>

   <details><summary> Known Persistent Issues : </summary> <br> 1.
 Older Single Use Download Links fail, right now I only know of 1fichier